Capital (Iranian TV series): Paytakht Season 5 (2018)

-After Behboud Fariba, Fahimeh's Man, had been missing in Africa for a long period of time during his trip, he is considered dead. his son Behtash returns from military service and starts appearing, however it upsets him when he sees Rahmat flirting with his mother Fahimeh.
+After Behboud Fariba, Fahimeh's Husband, had been missing in Africa for a long period of time during his trip, he is considered dead. his son Behtash returns from military service and starts appearing, however it upsets him when he sees Rahmat flirting with his mother Fahimeh.

 The Mamouli family is in a car crash with Arastou, this upsets Naghi and separates Naghi and Arastou for a period of time.
 During the family's trip to Turkey, they get in an accident while in a balloon ride and are left stranded in Syria. together with the help of another Syrian family and a former ISIS conscript Elizabeth, they try to find their way out of the ISIS zone.

 Paytakht Season 6 (2020–2021)

 Several months have passed.
 Panjali has recently died due to dyspnea during a meal, and all of his organs are donated.
 Naghi retires wrestling from FILA and becomes a private driver of Mr. Maleki – the city's parliamentary representative.
 Homa has been accepted as an anchorwoman on IRIB Mazandaran.
 Behtash is the 4th goalkeeper of Nassaji FC.
-He has wore a rugby hat, similar to Peter Cech, due to a similar injury.
+He has wore a rugby hat, similar to Petr Čech, due to a similar injury.
 Behboud returns from Somalia with Alien Hand Syndrome.
 Arastoo has been released after a nearly 1-year imprisonment, he starts working for a dealer after he would threat Arastoo he would tell the police if he does not follow his order.
 Behtash receives an offer from Panathinaikos F. C for a large sum of money, Although he does not tell anyone.
 After a year of the COVID-19 pandemic, major drama is brought upon the family, Homa father passes from Coronavirus from Naghi which could lead to imprisonment for him.
 Rahmat is married with triplets, Arastoo is under house-arrest, and Behdasht is injured making him take time off sports, this leads to lots of financial issues for the family.